Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 Experimentorium.
 Dubbed the Museum of Entertaining Science, this was a mass of yelling children having fun with all the exhibits orientated to children.
 Not so much interest to adults.
 GEL 14

 Georgian Museum of Fine Arts.
 This modern art museum was exclusively Georgian artists, most that I didn’t enjoy much, except the following: on the 3rd floor – Tato Akhal Katsishidi, Oleg Timchenko and Sheiba Matushveli; 4th floor – Dmiti Eristavi with many erotic bronzes and Eduard Shakhnazarov.
-The highlight though is the marvelous transportation column in the center – all plate glass stairs.
-GEL 15 Image result for Georgian Museum of Fine Arts.Georgian National Museum.
-The major temporary exhibit was mosaics from the Capitoline of Rome.
-Archaeology from the initial occupation of Georgia 1.77 million years ago showed many skulls and progressed through the Stone Age through to the Byzantines.
-A natural history section shows minerals and crystals and many stuffed animals.
-Ethnography and religious art (Gelati Monastery) occupies one floor.
+The highlight though is the marvellous transportation column in the center – all plate glass stairs.
+GEL 15

-The highlight is the treasury with 600 gold works from the 3rd millennium especially highlighting the Colchian Culture (5th-3rd centuries BC) and the Karti culture from the 3rd century and at its greatest in the 1st-3rd centuries AD at Armaztaikhe.
+The highlight is the treasury with 600 gold works from the 3rd millennium, especially highlighting the Colchian Culture (5th-3rd centuries BC) and the Karti culture from the 3rd century and at its greatest in the 1st-3rd centuries AD at Armaztaikhe.
 GEL 15

 Museum of the Soviet Occupation.
-Occupying half the 4th floor of the Georgian National Museum, this told the grim 70-year story of Soviet occupation of Georgia from 1921-91.
+Occupying half the 4th floor of the Georgian National Museum, this told the grim 70-year story of the Soviet occupation of Georgia from 1921-91.
 Georgia declared its independence in May 26, 1818, signed a treaty with Russia in 1920 and was invaded in February 1921.
 Massive repressions followed with the extermination of the elite of Georgian society, the aristocracy, clergy, intelligentsia and rich peasants.
 In 1937-38, all those who had survived from the 20s were summarily executed.
-Between 1921-41, 72,000 were shot and 200,000 deported from a population of 4 million.
-From 1942-52, another 5000 were shot and 190,000 deported – and all by Stalin (died in 1953), a native Georgian from Gori.
+Between 1921-41, 72,000 were shot and 200,000 were deported from a population of 4 million.
+From 1942-52, another 5000 were shot and 190,000 deported – and all by Stalin (who died in 1953), a native Georgian from Gori.
 Resistance was common but dealt with harshly.
 The displays are mostly in Georgian and a little disorganized.
 Rallies started in 1987 and in April 1991, 98% of Georgians voted for independence in a referendum.

 Mose Toidze House-Museum.
 Mose Toidze (1871-1953) was a Georgian painter, graphic, academician and professor of the Tbilisi Academy of Arts.
 In 1896 he left Tbilisi for St. Petersburg to begin his artistic study.
 In 1922, he founded Tbilisi Public Art Studio and headed the Studio until 1930.
-He was active in revolutionary and education activities promoting democracy.
+He was active in revolutionary and educational activities promoting democracy.
 His paintings reflect the bright scenes of everyday life of the Georgian people, later works show the socialist construction and the events of the Great Patriotic War.
 He was awarded the Lenin medal and the Badge of Honor medal.

 Day 2 in Tbilisi

 There were a group of 7 men drinking homemade grappa and barbequing near the entrance of the museum.
 I joined them and had some grappa and an excellent meat sandwich.
-They were a friendly, generous, jovial, if more than a little drunk, group.
+They were a friendly, generous, jovial if more than a little drunk, group.
 GEL5

 Tbilisi Funicular Railway.
 More bad information from Google Maps.
 It directed me to a road and stairs that eventually, after a long climb, accessed the middle station of the funicular.
-If you want to go this way, DON’T drive up the last 4 tight switchbacks to the monastery, but park at the large lot just before them, walk up the road, then stairs.
+If you want to go this way, DON’T drive up the last 4 tight switchbacks to the monastery, but park at the large lot just before them, walk up the road, and then the stairs.

 I went back and found the true beginning of the funicular.
 It climbs to a restaurant and Matsminda Park with the Tbilisi TV tower for the best views of Tbilisi.
 GEL 3 each way, a great value as it climbs to the top of the mountain.